maxtoroq/maxtoroq.github.io/DbExtensions/docs/SqlSet.md

 SqlSet<ProductStock> productStocks = products.Select<ProductStock>("ProductID, ProductName, UnitsInStock");
 ```

-You can also provide a custom mapping delegate:
+You can also provide a custom mapping function:

 ```csharp
 SqlSet<string> productNames = products.Select(r => r.GetString(0), "ProductName");
 ```

-The mapper delegates takes an [IDataRecord][9] and can return anything you want.
+The function takes an [IDataRecord][9] and can return anything you want.

-If you provide no result type or mapping delegate it turns into an untyped set:
+If you provide no result type or mapping function it turns into an untyped set:

 ```csharp
 SqlSet productNames = products.Select("ProductName");